eslint/eslint/docs/rules/README.md

 ## Removed

-These rules existed in a previous version of ESLint but have since been replaced by newer rules.
+These rules from older versions of ESLint have been replaced by newer rules:

 * [generator-star](generator-star.md): enforce consistent positioning of the `*` in generator functions (replaced by [generator-star-spacing](generator-star-spacing.md))
 * [global-strict](global-strict.md): require or disallow `"use strict"` in the global scope (replaced by [strict](strict.md))